OSGConnect/OUTDATED-tutorial-fsurf/README.md

 ##  Initial Setup

-You could set up and use the `fsurf` workflow on your laptop (desktop) or on the OSG Connect login node.
-Weather you run `fsurf` from laptop or from OSG Connect login node, your actual `FreeSurfer` jobs are executed on remote OSG machines.
+You could set up and use the `fsurf` workflow on a local machine (your laptop/desktop/lab machine) or on the OSG Connect login node.
+Weather you run `fsurf` from a local machine or the login node, your actual `FreeSurfer` jobs are executed on remote OSG machines.

 ###  Login Node